jhwist/octopress/source/_posts/2013-12-06-how-beeminder-paid-for-14-bikes.markdown

 I would like to thank the Beeminder team for an awesome product and the courage to live up to their slip-ups each and every time.

-> This post will also appear as a guest-post on the [Beeminder blog](http://blog.beeminder.com).
-> Feel free to leave a comment here or there.

 {% footnotes %}
  {% fn %} I later learned that when they created this Beeminder contract for User-Visible Improvements,